Anjrini/determinanti/README.md

 ## Libraries:

 ```
-only Numpy and math libraries are needed.
+only Numpy and Math libraries are needed.
 ```

 ## The Funtion